MicrosoftDocs/fabric-docs/docs/data-engineering/spark-workspace-admin-settings.md

 You have three options you can change on this page: **Node Family**, **Runtime version**, and **Spark Properties**.

 > [!NOTE]
 > If you change any of the defaults on this page, a new pool will be created and you may see reduced performance in this case.
-Going forward, we expect to have more flexibility and to see similar performance in more scenarios.
+In the future, we expect to have more flexibility and to see similar performance in more scenarios.

 ## Node Family